The short answer

 GOOD REASON #1:

-You are working through your RCM books one by one (hopefully with a good teacher), learning a good amount of repertoire from each book, but decide that you’d rather save some money and not do every single exam in turn.
+You are working through your RCM books one by one (hopefully with a good teacher), learning a good amount of repertoire from each book, but decide that you’d rather save some money and not do every single exam.

 GOOD REASON #2: